Health and Wellbeing

 As a district council, our core services including Housing, Planning, Environmental Health and Leisure can all influence health and wellbeing but we also have a wider role to play in supporting communities and individuals to improve their health and wellbeing.

-We have recently created a Health and Wellbeing Plan which sets out the health and wellbeing priorities the council will focus on between 2019 and 2024 and the approach we will take to delivering these.
+Our Health and Wellbeing Plan sets out the health and wellbeing priorities the council will focus on between 2019 and 2024 and the approach we will take to delivering these.
 These priorities reflect where we consider there is potential for the Council to have greatest impact on health and wellbeing, these are: